 Costas co-hosts NBC’s coverage of the Kentucky Derby, Preakness Stakes and Belmont Stakes and has hosted U.S. Open and Ryder Cup coverage.
-One of America’s preeminent interviewers, Costas hosts Costas Tonight, an interview show that airs on NBCSN.
-He also contributes to a variety of NBC News programs, including NBC Nightly News with Brian Williams and TODAY.
-In November 2011, Costas received critical acclaim for his exclusive interview with Jerry Sandusky.
+He also contributes to a variety of NBC News programs, including NBC Nightly News and TODAY.
+In November 2011, Costas received a News & Documentary Emmy Award and critical acclaim for his exclusive interview with Jerry Sandusky.
 He also handles play-by-play duties and is a commentator for MLB Network.

 Under the umbrella of The Baseball Network, Costas handled play-by-play chores for the 1994 All-Star Game and called 1995 Division Series and ALCS games on NBC.
 That year, he also called his first World Series on television, teaming with analysts Joe Morgan and Bob Uecker on Games 2, 3 and 6.
 The trio of Costas, Uecker and Morgan again joined in 1997 for NBC’s exclusive coverage of the World Series, marking Costas’ first start-to-finish coverage of the Fall Classic.
 The 1998 ALCS, 1999 NLCS, 1999 World Series and 2000 ALCS showcased the duo of Costas and Morgan.
 Costas and Morgan also called the 2000 Major League Baseball All-Star Game from Atlanta.